-Gary Mannion is an Associate in our Specialist Personal Injury team.
-For further information, please contact Gary on 01382 346294, email email@example.com, or contact a member of our Personal Injury Team on 0800 731 8434.
+Gary Mannion is a Partner in our Specialist Personal Injury team.
+For further information, please contact Gary on 01382 346294, email firstname.lastname@example.org, or contact a member of our Personal Injury Team on 0800 731 8434.
 Alternatively, click here for further information.

 Services associated with this entry

 Receive the latest news, legal updates and event information straight to your inboxStay Updated